 Small Business Cybersecurity Checklist

+The importance of cybersecurity for small businesses is often underestimated.
 Fortunately, there are ways that businesses can protect themselves from cyber attacks and safeguard their proprietary data.
 A small business cybersecurity checklist is the first step.
 This comprehensive list illustrates areas that need attention, so nothing is forgotten.

 1. Keep all operating systems up to date